faylward/markerfinder/README.md

 #### Example usage: python get_alignment.py testproject.proteins.faa testproject.cogs.txt concat_alignment.aln

 This will create the concat_alignment.aln file, which is a concatented alignment of all markers used by markerfinder.py.
-This script will also create a folder called "alignments" with the individually aligned markers.
+Note that this alignment is not trimmed in any way, so you probably want to do that afterwards using trimAl or a similar program.
+This script will also create a folder called "alignments" with the individually aligned markers, in case you want to inspect those alignments.
+If genes are missing, in the case of incomplete genomes, the protein sequence is replaced with a string of Xs in that portion of the alignment.

+#### starting from nucleotide files
 If you are starting this whole process with nucleotide files you can predict proteins first with the prodigal_launcher.py script.
 This is just a simple script that goes through a folder of .fna or .fa nucleotide fasta files and predicts proteins.

 #### Example usage: python prodigal_launcher.py nucl_folder prot_folder